Unlocking Success in BACB Fieldwork: Mastering Restricted vs Unrestricted Hours with Tracker!

 Set Clear Goals

-Determine specific targets for each week's fieldwork.
+Determine specific targets for each week’s fieldwork.
 Using Tracker!
-TCO this will help you know which topics you need more experience with vs. which you've mastered.
+TCO can help you recognize which topics you need more experience with and which you've mastered.

 Prioritize Supervised Hours

 Make it a point to schedule regular sessions with your supervisor.
 These interactions provide invaluable feedback.
-For instance, if you average 2 hours of supervision each week, you will build valuable skills that significantly enhance your confidence and competence.
+For instance, if you average 2 hours of supervision each week, you will build valuable skills.
+This significantly enhances your confidence and competence.

 Engage in Independent Learning

-During unrestricted hours, actively seek out resources like webinars or professional journals in behavior analysis.
-For example, reading two key articles a week can deepen your expertise and contribute to your independent learning hours.
-These suggestions can be brought to your BCBA and that clinican gets to determine if this is an appropriate activitiy for you or not.
+During unrestricted hours, actively seek resources like webinars or professional journals in behavior analysis.
+For example, reading two key articles a week can deepen your expertise.
+This contributes to your independent learning hours.
+These suggestions can be brought to your BCBA, who gets to determine if this is an appropriate activity for you.

 Regularly Review Your Progress

 Set aside time each week to check your progress using Tracker!.
-This consistent review allows you to make real-time adjustments to your hour management, ensuring that you're on track toward meeting certification requirements.
+This consistent review allows you to make real-time adjustments to your hour management, ensuring that you're on track to meet certification requirements.

 Your Path to Certification and Beyond